HOW TO TAKE A SHOWER

 Better brands of body products include Jason, Aubrey Organics, and a few others only.
 The rest are full of chemicals, even in the health food store.
 For more on body care products, please read Care Of The Skin on this site.

-5. Rest a few minutes.
-After you brush with soap, ideallly DO NOT IMMEDIATELY RINSE IT OFF.
+6. Rest a few minutes.
+After you brush with soap, ideally DO NOT IMMEDIATELY RINSE IT OFF.
 Sit quietly for at least two minutes to let the soap do its work.
 If you just rub the soap on and then quickly rinse off, the soap does not have a chance to do its work.

-6. Turn the water back on and rinse off the soap.
+7. Turn the water back on if you had turned it off, and rinse off the soap.

 Other parts of the feet and body may also have some thick dead skin that can be rubbed off with your fingers or with a pumice stone.

-8. Wash your fingernails.
-You can pick them clean or better, use a nailbrush for the best results.
+9. Wash your fingernails.
+You can pick them clean or use a nailbrush.

-11. The salt rub (Optional).
-Some clients say they benefit a lot by ending their shower with a salt rub.
-You can buy a salt bar on the internet.
+12. The salt rub (Optional).
+Some clients, especially women, say they benefit a lot by ending their shower with a salt rub.
+One option is to buy a salt bar on the internet.
 Try different brands because you may like one more than another.

 You can also make salt paste by adding a little water and a little wheat flour to some sea salt.
 The internet also has recipes to make your own salt bars.